You are currently viewing Beware : NXNSAttack on DNS Servers Could Bring Down Major Sections of the Internet

 Beware : NXNSAttack on DNS Servers Could Bring Down Major Sections of the Internet

 The vulnerability arises due to missing glue records, i.e., NS (Name Server) referral response that contains nameservers but without their corresponding IP addresses.
 When a DNS recursive resolver receives such responses, it could result in a highly unanticipated amount of messages involved in the resolution process.
-This vulnerability can be exploited by an attack known as the NXNSAttack (Non-eXistent Name Servers Attack) to cause Distributed Denial of Services (DDOS).
-This attack can be launched using only a handful of devices.
+This vulnerability exploited by an attack known as the NXNSAttack (Non-eXistent Name Servers Attack) to cause Distributed Denial of Services (DDOS).
+This attack launched using only a handful of devices.

 The NXNSAttack takes advantage of the delegation feature and basically works as follows:

-• As the recursive resolver fails to find an IP address, it queries a series of servers with the request ultimately being redirected to the attacker-controlled authoritative DNS server.
+• As the recursive resolver fails to find an IP address, it queries a series of servers with the request ultimately redirected to the attacker-controlled authoritative DNS server.

 • The malicious authoritative server follows the delegation principle and responds with a list consisting of a huge number of sub-domains.